Overview

 You can add your own custom components.

-Currently, due to the pre-processing of articles into JSON dynamically, components cannot be imported within MDX files using import
+Currently, due to the pre-processing of articles into JSON dynamically, components cannot be imported within MDX files using import.

 Implementation Steps